-Is it Time for Christians to Shut Up?
+Is it Time For Christians to Be Silent?

-Is it time for Christians to (shut up) not speak up about certain topics?
+Is it time for Christians to be silent about certain topics?
 In Amos 5:12, the prophet said because of manifold transgressions and mighty sins, the prudent keep silent for it is an evil time.

 Prudence refers to knowing when it's time to do or say something.
 Is it prudent for the church to become embroiled in arguments and debates regarding its values?
 This is an evil time therefore, it is prudent not to intentionally start or stir up debates and arguments about certain topics.

 Jesus said some did not understand what he was saying because they did not want to hear what he had to say.(John 8:43) Are you wasting your time speaking to people who don't care about what you have to say?

 Christians should remain silent in some cases because as Dr. Clarence Walker, author of Breaking Strongholds, "forceful, stubborn, arguments, opinions ideas and philosophies cannot be argued away, they can't be complained away, regulated or picketed down and they do not self- destruct.
 Why?
 Because they are strongholds.